SPbSAT/cirbo/README_ZIP.md

 Tests are written and executed using `pytest`.
 To execute unit tests run `poetry run pytest`.
-Some tests have markers that disable their execution by default due to their long execution times of extra dependencies.
+Some tests have markers that disable their execution by default due to their long execution times or extra dependencies requirements.
 To  execute all tests run `poetry run pytest -m 'not manual'`.

 #### Linters